-On 16 September 2019 the Company announced that the Court of Arbitration had issued its Arbitration Award.
-The Award provides that COFIDE must pay an aggregate amount of \$34.2 million for damages.
+On 16 September 2019 the Group announced that the Court of Arbitration had issued its Arbitration Award.
+The Award provided that COFIDE must pay an aggregate amount of \$34.2 million for damages.
 The Court of Arbitration declared that it did not have jurisdiction to require repayment of the Bridge Loan because the Bridge Loan facility expressly provides that it is subject to the jurisdiction of the courts of New York, United States.
+Subsequently, COFIDE filed a lawsuit for annulment of the Arbitration Award.
+No amount for the damages awarded was recognised in the 2019 financial statements given the uncertainty at that year-end over its recoverability.